GA-repos/course-intro/README.md

 ### Cooperation.
 (Hou)

 * You'll be learning, eating, growing, failing, and succeeding **together** for the next 12 weeks.
+* Teamwork will be paramount to your success as an SEIR student

 ### Re-learning how to learn (Esin)